Co-author: Nicole Barratt

 Portable electric heaters are affordable to buy and easy to use by simply plugging them into the wall.
 All electric heaters are equally efficient by converting the electricity they consume into useful heat, according to the Energy Efficiency and Conservation Authority (ECCA).
 However, choosing the right heater for your room size is essential to get the full benefit of all the heat you’re paying for.
-With so much choice available, here is a guide on what is best for your situation:
+With so much choice available, here’s a guide on what might suit your situation best:

 - Pros: Fan heaters provide fast heating and the larger, oscillating models distribute heated air evenly, so the hot air is not trapped by the ceiling.
 Fan heaters can boost convection heaters or oil heaters, helping to warm a room quicker.
 They are lightweight and portable, and small fan heaters can be cheap to buy.